 In evening, indoors, or in very dark situations, I will often shoot in Shutter Priority mode to guarantee that I have a fast enough shutter speed to freeze motion.
 During daylight, I will usually shoot in Aperture Priority.
 I usually only shoot in Manual at night or if the light is very even.
 However, you can use any of these modes to the same effect if you know them well.

 While the previous photography examples had more differences between them, take notice that the examples going forward will be much more consistent in content and look.
-They are based upon a project I have been working on for the last seven years titled Luxury for Lease.
+They are based upon a project I have been working on for the last seven years titled Luxe City.
 Consistency is an important aspect to ponder when you become more advanced, and so I wanted the photographs to show that.

 Here are some more advanced concepts and street photography tips to consider going forward.
 Some of these you can take advantage of immediately, while others will take more time to get comfortable with.